 Hope you’re well!
-It’s been a while between drinks on the newsletters so I’ll try to keep it short.
+It’s been a while between drinks on the newsletters.

-Obviously a disrupted year has meant changes for everyone.
-In my world it’s meant no real racing this year, my last minute attempt to qualify for Tokyo diminished, and being stuck in Melbourne for my first winter in almost five years.
+Obviously a disrupted year in 2020 has meant changes for everyone.
+In my world it’s meant no real racing last year, the last minute attempt to qualify for Tokyo diminished, and stuck in Melbourne for my first winter in almost 5 years.

 Now I guess reading that, it’s easy to look at all the ‘negatives’ that have happened.
-Yes, no racing is definitely disappointing.
-In regards to the Paralympics, honestly, even if we have had a normal year, it was looking that I was just going to fall short of that elusive top-nine ranked spot to qualify.
+Yes no racing is disappointing definitely.
+In regards to the Paralympics, honestly, even if we have had a normal year, it was looking that I was just going to fall short of that elusive top 9 ranked spot to qualify.
 Now that was a bit of a bitter pill to swallow for sure.

 So it’s actually turned into a very positive experience, and one that I know will benefit me in the next few years as I adjust the goal posts and set my sights on the Paris Paralympics in 2024.
-Again another obstacle being turned into an opportunity.
-Knowing I was out of the running for Tokyo was tough, but also something I accepted quite well, realising that I almost qualified after a couple of years, I’m looking forward to seeing what position I can be in, come 2024 with a full four-year cycle under my belt.
+Again another obstacle, being turned into an opportunity.
+Knowing I was essentially out of the running for Tokyo was tough, but also something I accepted quite well, realising that I almost qualified after a couple of years, I’m looking forward to seeing what position I can be in, come 2024.

-Lastly on the obstacle front was being stuck in Melbourne during what’s been a very tiring and tough few months, not just for me, but everyone in the state.
-What it’s meant for me has been lots of hours working at home, and many, many cold, wet mornings, training by myself.
-Due to restrictions of people, distance and facilities it’s meant months of swimming in the bay (luckily I made it out just before winter hit!), many cold dark mornings on the bike and trails just getting the ‘business’ done as usual.
+Lastly on the obstacle front was being stuck in Melbourne during what had been a very tiring and tough few months, not just for myself, but everyone in the best state in Australia (no bias).
+What it’s meant for me has been lot’s of hours working at home, and many many cold, wet mornings, training by myself.
+Due to restrictions of people, distance and facilities it’s meant months of swimming in the Bay (luckily made it out just before winter hit!)
+Many cold dark morning’s on the bike and trails just getting the ‘business’ done as usual.

 I’m really grateful to have the opportunity I have as an athlete, and sport itself has helped make the hard days easier, and the good days better.
 So all in all what I’m getting at is that, whilst every experience isn’t always what we want, sometimes it’s exactly what we need.

-This brings me to the reason for my email.
+Which brings me to the reason for my email.
 I’ve been really fortunate enough for the past couple years to be involved with the Black Dog Institute as an Ambassador.
-They do great work in helping everyone live happier, healthier lives, which is an approach I really enjoy, knowing the benefits I find in a bit of exercise, sunshine, good food and good support from friends and family.
+They do great work in helping everyone live happier, healthier lives.
+An approach I really enjoy, knowing the benefits I find in a bit of exercise, sunshine, good food and good support from friends and family.

-Luckily enough I was selected to be a part of a community engagement program through the Australian Institute of Sport and the Black Dog Institute, called the Mental Fitness Program.
-It’s a program aimed at high school students from Year 7-12 aimed promotion processes to build mental fitness.
+Luckily enough I was selected to be apart of a community engagement program through the Australian Institute of Sport and the Black Dog Institute, called the Mental Fitness Program.
+It’s a program aimed at high school students from Year 7-12 aimed at processes to build mental fitness.
 We get to share our own experiences with mental health, and explain things we do ourselves, such as practicing gratitude, mindfulness, and then lastly having a meaning and purpose in life.
-All these things I practice every day, and are a large part of why I’m in the position I’m in today.
+All these things I practice everyday, and are a large part of why I’m in the position I’m in today.

-Due to being trapped in Melbourne, and not soaking up the Spanish sun these past few months, I’ve been really lucky to already do this presentation to almost 10 schools, speaking to close to 1000 students already.
+Due to being trapped in Melbourne, and not soaking up the Spanish sun these past few months, I’ve been really lucky to already do this presentation to 15 schools, speaking to over to 2000 students and counting.
 This has been my biggest accomplishment all year.
-A program I’m proud to be a part of, something I really believe in, and being able to help share my shadows as well as my light with kids coming up, dealing with some tough times, in the toughest times of all, the teenage years.
+A program I’m proud to be apart of, something I really believe in, and being able to help share my shadows as well as my light with kids coming up, dealing with some tough times, in the toughest times of all, the teenage years.